anagamca/Java-REST-challenge/README.md

 ### Project Structure Breakdown:
 - All documentation is set in doc and all java docs can be found in **doc.javadoc**
 - All REST endpoints should reside in **com.interview.core.rest**
-- All Models (not DAOs) should reside in **com.interview.core.models** for all your service and REST needs
+- All Models (not DAOs) should reside in **com.interview.core.models** for all your service and REST needs if you find you need to serialize response objects
 - All DAOs should reside in **com.interview.core.persist.dao** for all your database modelling needs
 - All services should reside in **com.interview.core.services.***
 - All resources including json configuration and external configuration files should reside in **src.main.resources**